 Clearer skies, warmest average temps and the best time for a visit are September and October followed by April and May during the harbor seal pupping season.

 Crowds in Summer

 This magnificent and popular State Reserve is located close to Carmel on HW 1.
 Point Lobos is a year-round destination and super busy during summer and especially at weekends.
 Limited parking within the reserve; 150 cars only.
 At weekends and especially Sundays in summer it’s advisable to arrive before 9 a.m. or later in the afternoon.
 Otherwise, you have to line up or park your car outside on the shoulder and walk in.

 It’s a moderate cool coastal climate.
 The average temperature ranges from about 55 to 65°F / 13-18 °C year-round.
 Spring is sunny and cool before the foggy summer season starts with fog until the afternoon.
 Fog banks emerge from the cold water (around 50 °F / 10°C) and the warm coastal air to condense into fog.
-Fall from September to November is the sunniest time of the year although evenings are cooler.
+Fall (September to November) is the sunniest time of the year although evenings are more chilly.
 In the winter mist and showers occur between November to March.

 - Harbor Seal Pupping Season: From March until June you may spot harbor seals giving birth to a puppy at China Cove.
 It’s amazing that the new-borns start to swim just 20 minutes later.
 The best months to witness this spectacle are April and May.

 Whales: They can be spotted throughout the year.
-Very good spots to observe whales are South Point and Sea Lion Point.
+Perfect spots to observe whales are South Point and Sea Lion Point.